gianibob82/ERMPower/README.md

 ## Csv files error handling
 I assume CSV files used as datasource are correct and follow the same structure as provided.

+## How to run it
+You can run the project without having to deploy API to webserver.
+Launch VS having API project as main project.
+Build the console app and run the ps1 command